How to Season Firewood: 5 Easy Steps for Perfectly Dried Logs

 Can I use my firewood immediately after seasoning?

-Yes, if the firewood has reached the appropriate moisture content, typically around 20% or less, it can be used immediately for burning.
+If the firewood has reached the right moisture level, usually around 20% or less, it is ready for burning right away.

 What should I do if my firewood is not seasoning properly?